bespoken/bespoken-docs/end-to-end/guide.md

 ## Including or excluding tests using tags

 By specifying tags in particular tests you can then run only the tests you want.
-Let's say you have tests specific to the first time a user use your skill, we are going to apply the tag "FirstUse" to them:
+Let's say you have tests specific to the first time a user uses your skill, we are going to apply the tag "FirstUse" to them:

 ```
 ---
 - test: open the skill
-- tags: FirstUse
+- tags: FirstUse,Alexa
 - open my skill: hello
 ```

+Note that multiple tags can be applied to a test, as a comma-delimited list.

 If you want to run all the tests that have that particular tag, you can edit testing.json to indicate that those are the ones to run by adding the "include" property: